tony421/Freelance_Lelux/README.md

 		- new tables => config & massage_record & request_condition
 	- [New] adding paid by Voucher
 	- [New] change stamp amount to stamp minute
+	- [on-site updating] adding [Voucher] into therapist list so that can record voucher sales

+Next Deployment Instruction:
+	- allow users to edit HealthFund, Membership No and PatientID on Client-Report page